Mackey 2-functors and Mackey 2-motives: Pullback of 2-cells in the bicategory of spans

 \section{Pullback of 2-cells in the bicategory of spans}

 For the whole section, we abbreviate

 So for instance $\Span(G,H)$ means $\Span(\GG;\JJ)(G,H)$ for every $G,H\in\GG_0$.
-Recall~\Cref{Hyp:G_and_I_for_Span}, including part~\eqref{Hyp:G-I-c}, \ie the faithfulness of every $i\in\JJ$.
-One reason for requiring this is the following very convenient consequence. \begin{Prop} For all $G,H\in \GG_0$, the category $\Span(G,H)$ admits arbitrary pullbacks (in the usual strict sense).
+Recall~\Cref{Hyp:G_and_I_for_Span}, including part~\eqref{Hyp:G-I-c}, \ie the faithfulness of every $i\in\JJ$, and the implication $ij\in \JJ \Rightarrow j\in \JJ$ in part~\eqref{Hyp:G-I-a}.
+One reason for requiring these extra properties is the following very convenient consequence. \begin{Prop} For all $G,H\in \GG_0$, the category $\Span(G,H)$ admits arbitrary pullbacks (in the usual strict sense).
 They are induced by the comma squares in~$\GG$. \end{Prop} \begin{proof} It is well-known that iso-comma squares provide the homotopy pullbacks in the homotopy category of small groupoids, where the ordinary equivalences are inverted (\cf Remark~\ref{Rem:htpy-pullback}).
-Here we need something stronger, because we claim extra compatibility and unicity properties for the map induced by the usual weak pullback property of homotopy pullbacks.
+Here we need something stronger, because we claim extra compatibility and uniqueness properties for the map induced by the usual weak pullback property of homotopy pullbacks.

 Consider the following (left-hand) cospan of maps of $\Span(G,H)$, represented in~$\GG$ by the diagram on the right-hand side: